gSchool/js-basic-training/markdown/functions_that_make_values.md

 :star: Write a one line program that converts both a number and a boolean to a string, and then logs to the console which is greater than the other.

-:sparkle: Find out why your program just written behaves in the way that it does.
+:star2: Find out why your program just written behaves in the way that it does.

 ## Next Steps